agusle/credit-card-loan-risk-analysis/reports/Data_exploratory_report.md

 There were 3 datasets used for the Challenge.
 They were collected during period from 2006 to 2009,  and  came  from  a  private  label  credit  card  operation  of  a  Brazilian  credit  company and its partner shops.
-Those mentioned dataset were downloaded from a s3 bucket hosted in [Amazon Simple Storage Service](https://aws.amazon.com/s3/) through [dataset_download.py](https://github.com/agusle/credit-risk-analysis-using-deep-learning/blob/main/src/dataset/dataset_download.py).
+Those mentioned dataset were downloaded from a s3 bucket hosted in [Amazon Simple Storage Service](https://aws.amazon.com/s3/) through [dataset_download.py](https://github.com/agusle/credit-risk-analysis-using-deep-learning/blob/main/src/dataset/dataset_download.py) script.

 The  prediction  targets  to  detect  are  the  “bad”  clients.
 A  client  is  labeled  as  “bad”  (target variable=1) if he/she made 60 days delay in any payment of the bills contracted along the first